Swoot1/ria2015/blog/2015-11-14-static-and-the-difference-between-props-and-state.markdown

 This example code will always output "Hello World I'm Static" as an h1 tag.

 ###Props
 Use it when you want to manipulate the render output from the outside of the component.
 By sending in arguments to the component you get a dynamic component and the result from the render method can vary depending on your input.
-The props can not be changed by the component receiving them.
+The props shouln't be changed by the component receiving them.

+Look at the comments!

     //myChildComponent.js
     (function(){